Snickers Fudge is a chocolate, caramel, peanut combo that is delicious! This quick and easy recipe is done in the microwave.

 You will find that the butter takes slightly longer to melt than the chocolate, so it helps if it is in smaller pieces than one big blob!

-Much like in my Mint Aero Fudge recipe, this is to keep the chocolate bar in one form so that when you bite into the fudge there is a sense of biting into the chocolate bar!
+Much like in my Mint Aero Fudge recipe, we want to add the snickers fudge pieces that we have chopped up to the wet fudge mix.
+This is to keep the chocolate bar in one form so that when you bite into the fudge there is a sense of biting into the chocolate bar!

-Adding them to the fudge ingredients would mean they would melt and mix in and it wouldn't give the same yum factor as bites into the chocolate bar!
+Adding them to the fudge ingredients and microwaving would mean they would melt and mix in and it wouldn't give the same yum factor as bites into the chocolate bar!

 Then we simply transfer the wet fudge into the prepared tin.